hakbyte/dots/README.md

 # Usage

 > :warning: **Important:**
-> - To achieve similar results, install [Kali Linux](https://www.kali.org/)
+> - To achieve similar results, install [Kali Linux](https://www.kali.org/) with
-> 2022.2 with Gnome as the Desktop Environment
+>   Gnome as the Desktop Environment
-> - Don't blindly run this playbook or your configuration files will be
+> - Don't blindly run this playbook or your configuration files will be.
 >   overwritten!
 If you're new to Ansible, run the playbook in a VM and copy the
 >   tidbits that interest you.
 Otherwise spend some time to learn how everything
 >   fits together and adapt it to your environment.

 First install the dependencies: